 - Remind yourself (if you don’t already believe it) that you’re worth the time and the effort to take excellent care of yourself.
 (I assure you that you are).

-My weight-loss journey & how it can help you stop binge eating (& avoid The Quarantine 15)
+My weight loss transformation & how it can help you stop binge eating

 - I no longer have a fear of food.